Guidelines for Preparation of the Master’s Thesis in Biomedical Sciences

 - Describe potential problems associated with the methodology and should also consider alternative approaches that could be used.

-- Be able to detail the strengths and weaknesses of the data.
+- Detail the strengths and weaknesses of the data.

 - Defend your interpretation(s) of each figure and be able to discuss alternative interpretations.